GTRekter/TrainingApplication/README.md

 # Environment Configuration and Deployment Guide
-This guide covers how to set up and deploy an application using Minikube with different drivers and container runtimes, including Docker and Podman, as well as Helm for Kubernetes deployments.
+This guide provides step-by-step instructions for setting up and deploying an application using Minikube with various drivers and container runtimes, including Docker and Podman.
+It also covers deployment using Helm for Kubernetes.

 ## Minikube Setup
 ### Using Podman